Chase Slate® Review: Balance Transfers With No Intro Fee

 Although the ultimate solution to eliminating credit card interest is paying off your debt, there is an interim strategy that can eliminate interest charges.
 Promotional financing offers common on many credit cards can allow new cardholders to transfer their balance from an existing card to the new one, which can offer interest-free financing for a period of 6-18 months.
-The Slate card from Chase offers 15 months of interest-free financing on both new purchases and balance transfers.
-But in addition, it is the only card currently on the market that will allow you to transfer a balance without paying a balance transfer fee of 3% or more.
+The Chase Slate® Card offers 0% intro APR for 15 months on both new purchases and balance transfers.
 This card also features Chase's innovative Blueprint program that offers tools to help you meet your debt elimination goal on a time frame that you set.

 How the Balance Transfer Works

 Once approved for the Slate card, customers have 60 days in which to execute the promotional balance transfer.
 In effect, you are asking Chase to pay off your old credit card's balance and apply that amount to your new Slate card.
 Just note that the old balance must be on a card that is not from Chase.

 I have reviewed dozens of other cards, but all others require that an additional 3% of the amount transferred be added to your new account as a balance transfer fee.
 So this is clearly the best balance transfer offer on the market as it is the only one with no balance transfer fee for an introductory period.
 But in addition, new purchases can also be made interest-free for a period of 15 months.
 Always keep in mind that you will still have to make a monthly minimum payment, and you will still have to pay off all charges within 15 months in order to avoid interest.
 (See also: When to Do a Balance Transfer to Pay Off Credit Card Debt)